Riesz feature representation: scale equivariant scattering network for classification tasks: Discussion

 \section{Discussion}

 The Riesz feature representation is a hand-crafted feature extractor based on stacking quadrature filters using first and second order Riesz transforms in a hierarchy.
-This representation creates features that are scale and translation equivariant and treats scale dimension continuously, i.e. it avoids sampling or discretization of the scale dimension.
+This representation creates features that are scale and translation equivariant and avoids sampling or discretization of the scale dimension.

 As a result, the number of features is significantly reduced compared to other representations such as scattering networks.
 Our representation contains only 85 features, which is a reduction by factor 4 compared to the corresponding scattering representation.